raphCode/master-thesis-muzero/introduction.typ

 the search.
 !mz addresses this challenge by eliminating the need for a simulator in the search phase.
 Instead, it develops its own internal model to predict future !env !ss.
-By doing so, it can learn how to play games without having access to the underlying rules.
+By doing so, it can learn how to play !gs without having access to the underlying rules.
-Perhaps surprisingly, this allows !mz to match !az's performance in the aforementioned board games.
+Perhaps surprisingly, this allows !mz to match !az's performance in the aforementioned board !gs.
-Moreover, it also masters the Atari suite of 57 video games, demonstrating the ability to generalise across many domains.
+Moreover, it also masters the Atari suite of 57 video !gs, demonstrating the ability to generalise across many domains.

 It should come as no surprise that !mz has also been applied successfully in the real